vvaldersteins/ngx-svg/README.md

 showGrid: Indicator if grid image should be shown in the background of svg container.
 (OPTIONAL, Defaults to false)
 hoverable: Indicator if user should be able to see dot on hover, to capture coordinates.
 (OPTIONAL, Defaults to false)
 pointSize: Numeric value in pixels, to indicate how large should the point be.
 (OPTIONAL, Defaults to 10)
+viewBox: Viewbox of the container, must be an array consisting of 4 integers [x, y, width, height].
+(OPTIONAL, Defaults to [])
 clickEvent: Is fired when click event happens on the hovered point element.
 Must have hoverable option enabled.
 (OUTPUT PARAMETER)
 doubleClickEvent: Is fired when double click event happens on the hovered point element.
 Must have hoverable option enabled.
 (OUTPUT PARAMETER)
 ```